nhidinh/nhidinh.github.io/_case_studies/from-stability-to-evolution.md

 ---
 layout: posts
 title: "From Stability to Evolution: Why We Built a New Automation Framework"
+category: Engineering Decisions
+tags: [automation, frameworks, evolution]
+excerpt: Why teams sometimes rebuild automation frameworks and how to evaluate whether the change is worth it.
+order: 4
 ---
 Automation frameworks rarely remain unchanged over the lifetime of a software system.
 As products evolve and testing practices mature, teams often revisit earlier technical decisions and explore new approaches to building and maintaining their automation infrastructure.